ThePhD/sol2/docs/source/features.rst

 what Sol supports
 -----------------

 * Support for Lua 5.1, 5.2, and 5.3.
-We achieve this through our :doc:`compatibility<compatibility>` header.
+We achieve this through our :doc:`compatibility<api/compatibility>` header.

 * :doc:`Table<api/table>` support: setting values, getting values of multiple (different) types
 	- :doc:`Lazy evaluation<api/proxy>` for nested/chained queries